pyeve/eve/docs/quickstart.rst

     }

 Cache directives and item title match our new settings.
-See :doc:`features` for more usage examples and a complete feature list.
+See :doc:`features` for a complete list of features available and more usage examples.

 .. note::
     All examples and code snippets are from the :ref:`demo`, which is a fully